 Be able to demonstrate active participation and involvement in the development of techniques through associated reports, presentations, conferences, publications or work place in-service lectures.

-Contribute to Quality Improvement/Assurance program activities.
+Contribute to Quality Improvement/ program activities.

 Display judgment and demonstrate a high level of initiative and independence in problem solving.